Rodríguez's 1st long ball at home leads M's past A's 7-6 – KION546

 After a rough first couple of weeks, Rodríguez has been one of Seattle’s best hitters for more than a month.
 He had his fifth multi-hit game in the past nine, adding a sharp single to go along with his fourth home run.

+“Julio is a gifted player.
+To be 21 years old and swing the bat the way he does, the way he runs — the ball just jumps off his bat.
+He’s got that kind of bat speed and he’s that strong,” Seattle manager Scott Servais said.
+“You just don’t usually see that in young players, or any players.
+He’s only going to continue to get better and we’re watching it.”

 Raleigh’s homer in the fourth inning was his fourth of the season and just his fifth hit.
-Suárez added his ninth homer and third in the past eight games in the fifth inning.
+Suárez added his ninth homer and third in the past eight games in the fifth.

 All the Seattle home runs came off Oakland starter Zach Logue, who had allowed four earned runs total in his previous three starts.
 Logue (2-3) was tagged for seven earned runs.
 He walked four and struck out six.

+“He fought himself tonight.
+I think the outing was not one that we’re used to seeing from him,” Oakland manager Mark Kotsay said.

 Seattle starter Marco Gonzales pitched 5 1/3 innings to get the victory but his final numbers didn’t look great thanks to some bloop hits and shaky relief work by the Mariners.
-Gonzales (3-4) allowed five earned runs, but reliever Penn Murfee failed to get an out, giving up two hits and a walk after Gonzlaes was lifted.
+Gonzales (3-4) was charged with five earned runs, but reliever Penn Murfee failed to get an out, giving up two hits and a walk after Gonzales was lifted.

 Paul Sewald pitched the ninth for his second save.